st-tech/zr-obp/docs/about.rst

 Open Bandit Dataset (OBD)
 ------------------------------

-*Open Bandit Dataset* is public real-world logged bandit feedback data.
+*Open Bandit Dataset* is a public real-world logged bandit feedback data.
 The dataset is provided by `ZOZO, Inc. <https://corp.zozo.com/en/about/profile/>`_, the largest Japanese fashion e-commerce company with over 5 billion USD market capitalization (as of May 2020).
 The company uses multi-armed bandit algorithms to recommend fashion items to users in a large-scale fashion e-commerce platform called `ZOZOTOWN <https://zozo.jp/>`_.
 The following figure presents examples of displayed fashion items as actions.